We look at the world once, in childhood.

 On a purely financial basis, I contribute to the American Friends Service Committee.
 The AFSC is a Nobel Prize-winning organization with worldwide programs that focus on issues of economic justice, peace-building and demilitarization, social justice, and youth.

 Like a lot of people my age, I’m interested in things retro.
 I am fond of old radio dramas, especially Gunsmoke, which is broadcast locally on WAMU 88.5 FM.
 There isn’t much in the way of repertory cinema in this area, so I scrounge on Netflix for movies with Ella Raines, or Barbara Stanwyck in the years when she was a hottie.
 The great thing about black and white film, as well as radio, is that it leaves so much more to the imagination.
 You’re involved in the work, in some way that I can’t begin to describe.
+Along with WAMU, I am member of NPR affiliate jazz89 KUVO, and Pacifica station WPFW.

 Very gradually and casually, I have also picked up a taste for NHL ice hockey.
 Of course it helps when the local team is in first place in its division.
+And last year, the Washington Mystics caught my attention.

 My weekly comic strip used to come from Ben Katchor.
 And it seems like I buy every John Coltrane CD that I can get my hands on.